messense/dav-server-rs/README.md

   implement reading/writing "DAV properties"
 - you can supply a "locksystem" that handles the webdav locks

-Included are two example filesystems:
+Included are two filesystems:
 - localfs: serves a directory on the local filesystem
 - memfs: ephemeral in-memory filesystem. supports DAV properties.

-There is as of yet no "locksystem".

-At the moment we do _fake_ a bit of locking" support.
-We just allow any LOCK and UNLOCK requests.
-That is enough for the Windows and OSX clients to work.
+Also included are two locksystems:

+- memls: ephemeral in-memory locksystem.
+- fakels: fake locksystem. just enough LOCK/UNLOCK support for OSX/Windows.

 # testing